Adjunct Faculty Development Online Course

 1. The online faculty development course is divided into learning modules.
 Click on the Learning Modules bar on the left side of the computer screen.
 This course is moderated by an Academic Affairs staff member, who can answer any questions you may have through the course's built-in email system.
 The staff member will also monitor your completion of the needed assignments within the course.

 2. You will see that the course is divided into seven Units.
 You should start with the Course Orientation and Overview item, which will provide you with an overview on taking courses online and navigating the course.
-If you are new to online learning through Canvas, you may also want to view the Canvas Tutorials provided in the course.

 3. Once you have completed the Course Orientation, You may proceed to Unit 1, which provides information about Palm Beach State College, its programs and students.